jensculrich/occupancy_detection_model_for_citizen_science_records/README.md

 you will be prompted to enter details that will specify the model run, including: taxonomic group, spatial grain and temporal divisions of occupancy intervals.

-This repository holds three public subdirectories: ./data/, ./occupancy/, and ./figures.
+This repository holds three public subdirectories: ./occupancy/, ./data/ and ./figures.

-## ./occupancy/
+## Analyses (./occupancy/)

 Contains simulation files (./simulation/), data prep(./data_prep/), models (./models/), model implementation (./analysis/) and model outputs (./model_outputs/).